Live life PTSD Free!

 PTSD, or post-traumatic stress disorder, may be caused by a wide variety of traumatic events.
 There is no single situation or event that causes PTSD.
 Sufferers of PTSD may have experienced a traumatic illness, abuse, military conflict, assault, or any other traumatic event or series of events.

 Just because you have endured or survived a traumatic event does not mean you have to live with the long-lasting symptoms of PTSD.
 We can help you live your life PTSD-free!

 Neurofeedback provides an opportunity for freedom!

-Traumatic events and the resulting PTSD changes the normal neural pathways in the brain.
+Traumatic events and the resulting PTSD change the brain’s normal neural pathways.
 These changes create symptoms that we may recognize as anxiety and depression.
-The change in neural pathways also creates imbalances which can be measured using qEEG (quantitative electroencephalogram), or a brain map.
-Brain mapping identifies areas of the brain that have been affected by trauma and allows us to create a brain training program designed for each individual patient.
+The change in neural pathways also creates imbalances which can be measured using qEEG (quantitative electroencephalogram) or a brain map.
+Brain mapping identifies areas of the brain affected by trauma and allows us to create a brain training program designed for each patient.

 These individualized neurofeedback programs retrain the brain to create better, more efficient neural pathways.
 These pathways then allow the brain to self-regulate and balance brain waves throughout the brain.
 Balanced brainwaves mean fewer PTSD symptoms and a reduction, and sometimes complete elimination, of stress, anxiety, and depression.

 Neurofeedback patients often report that the first improvement they experience is more restful sleep.
 As training continues, daily life improves as symptoms decrease.
 Neurofeedback training effects are long-term, meaning once the brain has created better pathways, the brain will use those pathways long into the future.